mamewotoko/malarm/README.md

 TODO
 ----
 * use Actionbar
+  * add title and status text
+  * layout of switch
 * add controlls to notification
 * stop playing on phone call
   * requires READ_PHONE_STATE permission, then should be liked to the privacy policy of this app